 Of course, a lot more happened in the 1900s — especially later on in the timeline.
 But it’s important to note that we already were genetically engineering insulin in the ‘80s.

 Almost every biologist alive currently uses CRISPR in their work somehow.
 CRISPR stands for Clustered Regularly Interspaced Short Palindromic Repeats — that’s why we shorten it!
 Scientists discovered an odd series of repeating genes in many bacteria.
 But they didn’t know why it was there.

 Eventually, scientists discovered that these short palindromic repeats match up with patterns seen in some viruses.
-This system allows bacteria to find and delete specific strains of viral DNA if the bacteria is infected.
+This system allows bacteria to find and delete specific strains of viral DNA if the infected bacteria.

 But scientists realized that we can use CRISPR and the corresponding proteins (such a CAS9 proteins) to edit the genomes of other animals.
 Using the repeats, we can target sequences of genes to “snip” out of an organism and replace.